-Often referred to as wearable art, there’s no shortage of creativity as many new emerging designers are set to make their debut this season in the fashion capital of the world.
-This upcoming year is particularly exciting as, “Big brands such as Victoria Beckham and The Row will be on this year’s calendar, as well as, Virgil Abloh’s successor Ibrahim Kamara will present his first collection for Off-White,” explains native Parisians and husband-and-wife team Caroline and Serge Muller of Mad Lords Paris Boutique.
+Often referred to as wearable art, there’s no shortage of creativity as many top and emerging designers are set to make their debut this season in the fashion capital of the world.
+From Victoria Beckham and Loewe to Issey Miyake and Isabel Marant, the creme de la creme will surely be there this week.
 To walk us through the first-hand accounts happening on and off the runway, our veteran fashion week attendees gave us the inside scoop of the best spots around town for sharing a bottle of natural wine, taking in the must-see sights, and, of course, shopping.

 Where To Stay